Push: Concurrent Probabilistic Programming for Bayesian Deep Learning: Introduction

 \section{Introduction}

-Bayesian deep learning (BDL)~\citep{blundell2015weight, galDropoutBayesianApproximation2016, kendall2017uncertainties, khanFastScalableBayesian2018, maddox2019simple, wangSurveyBayesianDeep2020, wilsonBayesianDeepLearning2020} brings the benefits of Bayesian inference to function spaces.
-However, Bayesian inference over function spaces can be compute intensive and difficult to scale.
-BDL is also an emerging discipline whose benefits and feasibility is an active area of research.
-Consequently, we would like to lower the barrier to experimenting with novel algorithms and models.
+Bayesian deep learning (BDL)~\citep{blundell2015weight, galDropoutBayesianApproximation2016, kendall2017uncertainties, khanFastScalableBayesian2018, maddox2019simple, wilsonBayesianDeepLearning2020,izmailov2021bayesian,jospin2022hands} brings the benefits of Bayesian inference to deep learning.
+However, Bayesian inference over neural networks (NNs) can be computationally intensive and difficult to scale.
+We would thus like to lower the barrier to experimenting with novel BDL algorithms to better explore BDL's potential.